Skip to content

 Returns:

-dict: A dictionary with keys as metrics and values as thresholds.
+dict: A dictionary where keys are the metrics and values are dictionaries

 Raises:

-ValueError: If `fpr` is not between 0 and 1.
+ValueError: If the provided `fpr` is not between 0 and 1.

 """